Code-Institute-Submissions/Cuisine/README.md

 * Clicked the "Add +" button (repeated for each of the 4 categories)
 * Followed instructions to add a new value
 * Then clicked the  "Add a new (category name)+" button
-* Redirected back to the form with new category value in it's dropdown menu
+* Redirected back to the form with new category value in its dropdown menu

-If the added category value is already in the database, the new value will not be added, and a message wil appear saying "We already have a (category type) of (category value)".
+If the added category value is already in the database, the new value will not be added, and a message will appear saying "We already have a (category type) of (category value)".
 </details>

 <details>